Three Dead After Deadly Spring Storm Wreaks Havoc In The Alps - UrduPoint

 The previous day, a 92-year-old man was found dead in his flooded home in the northern Piedmont region, the fire brigade said.

-In the French resort of Val Thorens, a woman had a heart attack after being buried by an avalanche, authorities said.
+In the French resort of Val Thorens, a 27-year-old British man had a heart attack after being buried by an avalanche, and died, authorities said.

 And in Tignes, authorities ordered residents to stay indoors after more than 1.1 metres (three and a half feet) of snow fell overnight.